digst/EIDSAML.java/docker/README.md

 # Build the library and demo project into a container image

 Configurations are defined during the time that the image is built.
-The Dockerfile contains the relevant configurations.
+The Dockerfile contains the relevant default configurations to integrate to the [Test Danish Eidas Gateway](https://eidasconnector.test.eid.digst.dk/).

 ```markdown
 ENV DEMO_ENTITY_ID=https://saml.eidsaml-demo-app